-- These guidelines must be followed to ensure that the safety mechanisms in this instrument will operate properly.
+• These guidelines must be followed to ensure that the safety mechanisms in this instrument will operate properly.
+This instrument must be plugged into a 115 VAC, 60Hz (230 VAC, 50Hz optional), AC only electric outlet.
 The power cord of the instrument is equipped with a three-pronged grounding plug for your protection against electrical shock hazards.
 It must be plugged directly into a properly grounded three-prong receptacle.
 The receptacle must be installed in accordance with local codes and ordinances.
 Consult a qualified electrician.
-DO NOT use an extension cord or adapter plug. - DO use a ground fault interrupt device.
-This unit contains a liquid.
-A ground fault device is advised in case liquid is present in the electrical system and could cause an electrical shock. - Always replace the power cord with an approved cord of the correct rating and type.
-If you have questions, contact an Authorized Service Center (see Section 1.3). - High voltage is used in the operation of this equipment.
+DO NOT use an extension cord or adapter plug.

+- DO use a ground fault interrupt device.
+This unit contains a fluid.
+A ground fault device is advised in case fluid is present in the electrical system and could cause an electrical shock. - Always replace the power cord with an approved cord of the correct rating and type.
+If you have questions, contact a Hart Scientific Authorized Service Center (see Section 1.3). - High voltage is used in the operation of this equipment.
 Severe injury or death may result if personnel fail to observe the safety precautions.
-Before working inside the equipment, turn off the power and disconnect the power cord. - Keep all combustible materials away from the bath.
-Operate the bath on a heatproof surface such as concrete.
-Provide a means of safety for containing any spill, which may occur.
+Before working inside the equipment, turn off the power and disconnect the power cord.